[Investigation] Did Russia get Nato's cosmic-level secrets?

 And Brussels was maybe too small a world to keep cosmic-scale suspicions under wraps, the VSSE leaks showed.

-On one occasion in 2015, when multiple VSSE reports on the colonel had already piled up inside its intestines, Nato held a high-level meeting on how to react to Russia's latest aggression in east Ukraine.
+On one occasion in early 2015, when multiple VSSE reports on the colonel had already piled up inside its intestines, Nato held a high-level meeting on how to react to Russia's latest aggression in east Ukraine.

 But, to his own "surprise", the Belgian colonel was "not invited", a VSSE report noted.